AdamPaternostro/Azure-Dual-Region-Deployment-Approach/README.md

   - Two they must support geo-replication.
   - This makes my architecture easier and less I have to configure / maintain.

-### Heathchecks
+### Health checks
-- You should have a healthcheck URL in your Web App that reads/writes a test file to Azure Storage and reads/write to DocumentDB
+- You should have a health check URL in your Web App that reads/writes a test file to Azure Storage and reads/write to DocumentDB
-- Traffic Manager will be calling the healthcheck.
+- Traffic Manager will be calling the health check.
 Traffic manager needs this to know when to stop routing traffic to a region.
 You can also have a healthcheck URL that returns a bad health status.
 This will allow you to change the URL in traffic manager to simulate a failure during development.
 - Application Insights will be calling the healthcheck.
 Applications Insights should be part of your overall monitoring, so IT is alerted along with the developers.

 ### Failures: There are couple scenarios that can occur